 Just the way it’s crucial for you to have clarity in your marketing, you also need to give clarity to your audience so that they know what to expect from your offer.

 - Your CTA copy is the backbone of your promotional email.
 If somebody is going to take action – or avoid taking it – it is because your copy either succeeded to convince or failed.
-Which is why you need to create strong value proposition for each of your emails.
+This is why you need to create a strong value proposition for each of your emails.

 You need to give your readers a reason to click-through your link.
 If your CTA isn’t triggering the right emotions in your readers, it’s simply not working.

 - Don’t make the mistake of adding too many CTAs to your promotional email.
 Why?
 Because you want to convince your reader to take action, not confuse them.
 And you don’t want them ending up on different offers.

 Feel free to add more than one link/button, given that they all share the same, core purpose or goal.
 That way, the CTA buttons/links go with the flow of the copy and increase the chances of getting a higher CTR.

 #5: Always Favor Benefits Over Features

 It’s wrong to assume that your email recipient will simply “get it” without you having to explain it.
 The thing is, they won’t know unless you tell.